TRIQS/triqs/doc/index.rst

    :keywords: triqs quantum interacting systems toolbox research

 .. _welcome:

 Welcome
 =======

-.. sidebar:: TRIQS 1.5-dev
+.. sidebar:: TRIQS 2.0

-   This is the homepage of the TRIQS release 1.5 (in development).
+   This is the homepage TRIQS Version 2.0
-   For the changes in 1.5, Cf :ref:`changelog page <changelog>`
+   For the changes in 2.0, Cf :ref:`changelog page <changelog>`

 TRIQS (**T**\oolbox for **R**\esearch on **I**\nteracting **Q**\uantum **S**\ystems)
 is a scientific project providing a set of C++ and Python libraries to develop new tools for the study of interacting quantum systems.

 The goal of this toolkit is to provide high level, efficient and simple to use libraries in C++ and Python, and to promote the use of modern programming